Hepatocellular carcinoma: Preclinical

 Mipsagargin (G-202), has orphan drug designation as a treatment during chemotherapy for HCC.
 It is a thapsigargin-based prodrug with cytotoxic activity used to reduce blood flow to the tumor during treatment.
 Results from Phase 2 trial recommended G-202 as a first-in-class PSMA-targeted prodrug and that it move to clinical trials.

 Current research includes the search for the genes that are disregulated in HCC, antiheparanase antibodies, protein markers, non-coding RNAs (such as TUC338) and other predictive biomarkers.
 As similar research is yielding results in various other malignant diseases, it is hoped that identifying the aberrant genes and the resultant proteins could lead to the identification of pharmacological interventions for HCC.

 The development of three-dimensional culture methods provides a new approach for preclinical studies of cancer therapy using patient-derived organoids.
 These miniaturized organoid 'avatars' of a patient's tumor recapitulate several features of the original tumor, rendering them an attractive model for drug-sensitivity testing and precision medicine for HCC and other types of primary liver cancer.

 Furthermore, HCC occurs in patients with liver disease.
 A biomarker named six-miRNA signature allows effective treatment of patients with HCC and is able to predict its recurrence in the liver.

+A prospective study found that increased hepatocellular cancer risk is associated with higher levels of major circulating bile acids that were measured in people several years prior to tumor diagnosis.
+In another study using a mouse model, it was found that dysregulated hepatic bile acids collaboratively promote liver carcinogenesis.
+Evidence was reviewed that alterations in bile acids by the human gut microbiome can contribute to hepatocarcinogenesis.
+The gut microbiota that contribute to hepatocellular carcinoma appear to be distinct from those causing colorectal cancer.